Natacha Sochat multidisciplinary artist

 I was the oldest of 5 children and because of my Hispanic culture I felt very obligated to my younger siblings and the community to be a role model.
 I studied biology as an undergrad at Boston University College of Liberal Arts.
 While an undergrad I worked in the lab of Professor Lynn Margulis who became my mentor and whose theory of symbiosis in evolution as well as her role as a mother and professional changed my life.
-While at BU I would visit the undergrad and graduate School of Fine Arts many times and met a few of the professors when I sat in in some of their classes informally.
+While at BU I would visit the undergrad and graduate School of Fine Arts many times and met a few of the professors (Harold Tovish among them) when I sat in in some of their classes informally.
 Their philosophies shaped my perspective in creating art.

 I was awarded the Arts and Culture Award for NC in 2021 by the Diamante Arts and Cultural Center that serves all the Latinx community in NC.

-Links to some solo or special exhibitions:
+Below are Links to some solo or special exhibitions:

 MFA Thesis Aidekman Gallery Tufts University Boston, MA